PTFS-Europe/koha-plugin-acq2.0/README.md

 # koha-plugin-template
 This is a template for creating a koha plugin that includes a release script.
+The release script will automatically generate a .kpz file and upload it to the "Releases" section of your github repository.

 Instructions:
 - Clone this repository and then change the remote to the repository where you want to store your plugin